 Environment, Health and Safety (EHS)

-Sandvik has a zero-harm vision for our people, the environment we work in, our customers and our suppliers.
-All are explicitly included in our 2030 goals (see Sustainability goals 2030).
-Sandvik’s EHS Policy, Group EHS Objectives and the 2030 Goals drive our health and safety activities.
+Our EHS policy, Group EHS objectives and the 2030 Sustainability Goals drive our health and safety activities.
 Each business area works to meet these objectives according to their own plans.
 Targets are set year on year to drive performance on all organizational levels towards the 2030 goals.
-In addition to our own internal operations, our EHS Policy includes a commitment to external relationships that Sandvik has in the market.
+In addition to our own internal operations, the scope of our EHS policy includes the services that Sandvik provides at customer locations.

-Our EHS Management systems are based on ISO 14001, ISO 45001, OHSAS 18001 or equivalent standards.
+Our EHS management systems are based on ISO 14001, ISO 45001, ISO 50001, OHSAS 18001 or equivalent standards.
 Management of individual topics follows the criteria of these frameworks but can go beyond.
-We have a common EHS Policy for the company and Group Procedures in areas where Sandvik wants to set standards that go above and beyond the requirements of our certified management systems.
-These procedures handle hazard identification and risk management; incident reporting, investigation and injury management; EHS performance measurement and monitoring; training and competence; small sites and offices procedure.
+We have a common EHS policy for the company and Group procedures in areas where Sandvik wants to set standards that go above and beyond the requirements of our certified management systems.
 Sites with a lower risk profile do not have to go through the process of external certification.
 However, these sites will be covered by the requirements in the Group procedure for small sites and offices.

 Environmental criteria are included in the process for sustainable supplier management and environmental and safety criteria are part of the product development process.

 Each Sandvik-controlled location will implement and maintain formal systems and processes for risk assessments.
 All employees can and are encouraged to report the hazards they observe.
 The system supports a process for handling all hazards adequately and following them through to completion.
 The most senior Sandvik manager at each location is responsible for correct handling of the registered hazard.